volodymyrhudyma/blog/content/blog/top-mistakes-most-react-developers-make.md

 The best way to make a deep copy is to use an external library, such as [lodash](https://lodash.com/).

-## Calling functions instead of passing as a reference
+## Calling Functions Instead Of Passing As A Reference

 Make sure that you do not call the function when you pass it to the component.